yc-li20/Prosody_Processing_Toolkit/README.md

 Improved for batch processing and tensor computation.

-Being modified to be integrated into SpeechBrain.
+Under modification to be integrated into SpeechBrain.

 Prosody_processing.py supports np.array input and individual file processing only.
 Prosody_processing_batch.py supports tensor input and batch processing.